RomainChor/DataScience/README.md

 # Welcome !

 ## About me
-I recently graduated from a Master's degree in Statistics & Data Science at Sorbonne University (Paris).
-I am particularly interested in applications of Machine learning for AI in various fields.
+Currently preparing a PhD thesis @ Huawei Technologies France & Laboratoire d'informatique Gaspard Monge (LIGM).
+I am interested in distributed statistical learning, exploring information theoretic and compressibility approaches, through study of theoretical limits & algorithms.
+More generally, I am eager to learn about exciting scientific topics in various fields.
 You can know more about me here: [LinkedIn](https://www.linkedin.com/in/romain-chor/)

 ## What you will find here
-You will find some work produced during my degree and helpers I actually use.
+You will find some work produced along the recent years and helpers I actually use.

 **toolbox.py**: (helper) Python functions for data analysis and inference.
 It is not "perfect" and under continuous modifications.
 Please feel free to give your opinion so I can improve it :)

+**Generalization_NeurIPS2022 folder**: code for simulations done for a joint work with Sefidgaran M. & Zaidi A. that resulted in an accepted paper @ NeurIPS2022.
+The work focuses on theoretical guarantees for the generalization error of distributed learning algorithms and shows some improvement from previous works.
+(June 2022)

 **AI_for_medicine folder**: lecture notes about a Coursera's MOOC on Machine learning for medical diagnosis, prognosis and treatment.
 (February 2021)